 Provide the permittee the legal ability to cease or require to be ceased and remove, or require and ensure the removal of, and impose penalties for all illicit discharges for the period from when the illicit discharge is identified until removed.

-Regulatory Mechanism Exemptions: An “exemption” is an exemption, waiver, or variance implemented by the permittee for permittee control measures used to meet the effluent limits in this permit.
-Procedures must be implemented to ensure that any exemptions, waivers, or variances included in the regulatory mechanism are applied in a manner that complies with the terms and conditions of this permit.
+Regulatory Mechanism Exemptions: The permittee must implement procedures to ensure that any exclusions, exemptions, waivers, or variances included in the regulatory mechanism are applied in a manner that complies with the terms and conditions of this permit.

-Tracing an Illicit Discharge: The permittee must implement procedures to respond to reports/identification of illicit discharges.
-The permittee is not expected to actively seek out unreported illicit discharges, but is required to identify and respond to illicit discharges observed during day-to-day normal work activities.
+Tracing an Illicit Discharge: The permittee must implement procedures as soon as possible, but within 72 hours, to respond to reports/identification of illicit discharges.
+Except as related to dry weather monitoring for total maximum daily loads (TMDLs) required under Part III, the permittee is not expected to actively seek out unreported illicit discharges, but is required to identify and respond to illicit discharges observed during all work activities.
+All reported /known illicit discharges must be investigated; however investigation is only required to take place during normal work hours.
 The permittee must document and implement procedures, including the tools needed, to trace the source of an illicit discharge when identified within the MS4.
+This may include contacting the division to identify unpermitted discharges of groundwater that that do not meet water quality standards.

-Discharges that can be Excluded from being Effectively Prohibited: The following discharges do not need to be effectively prohibited and the permittee is not required to address the discharges as illicit discharges in accordance with the requirements of this permit.
+Discharges that Could be Excluded from Being Effectively Prohibited: The following discharges do not need to be effectively prohibited and the permittee is not required to address the discharges as illicit discharges in accordance with the requirements of this permit.
 The permittee must list all discharges excluded from being effectively prohibited in their regulatory mechanism as an allowable non stormwater discharge.
 Any discharges listed below that are not listed in the permittee’s regulatory mechanism must be effectively prohibited.

 Landscape irrigation